dylanbloodworth/pomodoro/notes.md

 (2) short break
 (3) long break

+**I handled the states with a status code map {0: "focused", 1: "short break", 2: "long break"}**

 Should break time always be a fifth of the the focused time?

-what about long breaks after every four pomos?
+- [x] what about long breaks after every four pomos?

 computer notification triggered by end of timer instead of quitting the program?